HEALTH BENEFIT ONLINE JOURNEY

 User research challenged the initial assumptions we had for the appointee user group.
 We learned that different type of appointees had different relationships with customers they were applying on behalf of and therefore had different needs.

 While PABs had a direct relationship with the customers they were submitting applications on behalf of, CABs didn't.
-CABs would usually be managing hundreds of applications across teams and would actually need to collaborate with social workers as they knew the customer better when completing applications.
+CABs would usually be managing hundreds of applications across teams and would need to collaborate with social workers as they knew the customer better when completing applications.
 CABs were purely responsible for carrying out final application checks before submission and releasing funds for customers when it arrived.
-The difference in these type of appointees meant that they had varying needs - for example CABs required an online journey that allowed them to collaborate easily with social workers as they knew more information about customers than they did.
+The difference in these type of appointees meant that they had varying needs - for example CABs required an online journey that allowed them to collaborate easily with social workers as they knew more information about customers.

 Personal appointees were friends/family of people they were supporting